tfsojon/richinsql-blog/content/post/2019-04-23-building-a-formula-one-race-tracker-part-three.md

 The above code block is where we tell SQL Server what we want to do in the event of an error being thrown inside the TRY.

-I have specified another IF and said to SQL Server &#8211; If @localtran is 1 and XACT_STATE is not 0 please roll back the transaction that I just tried as something went wrong and I don&#8217;t want that data in the database.
+I have specified another IF and said to SQL Server &#8211; If @localtran is 1 and XACT_STATE is not 0 please roll back the transaction that I just tried as something went wrong and I don't want that data in the database.

 The catch is then ended and the stored procedure will pass @State back to the application, set as 0 which will show the user that something went wrong.